Stegobully/merged_ncRNAclassifier/README.md

 ### test_seqenc.py
 Example call: `python test_seqenc.py path/to/fasta.fasta`

 ---
+REquired Input files:

+PRimary Sequence

+IF you want to usethe model XXX oder YYY for predciting ncRNAs based on graph encoded you have beforehand to use the ncRNA sequence FASTA file as input for Graphprot to create the needed input file:

 ## GraphProt
 To install GraphProt, refer to https://github.com/dmaticzka/GraphProt.
 You will need to be able to execute `fasta2shrep_gspan.pl` and `EDeN`.
 To create the Graph Feature files execute: